Protobuf Service Descriptors

 package helloworld;

-file to another.
-It can also be used for the package name in the generated code, but it is common to use the separate java_package
+The (optional) package in the .proto is used to resolve references from one .proto file to another.
+It can also be used for the package name in the generated code, but it is common to use the separate java_package option to override it.
+In the Akka gRPC examples the convention is to choose a java_package ending in .grpc to easily distinguish between generated and regular code.

-option, the message classes will be moved outside this outer class, but the ‘outer’ class is still generated with some metadata and utilities.
+The Java code generation places all message classes in a large class whose name is determined by the java_outer_classname setting.
+By setting the java_multiple_files option, the message classes will be generated in separate files, but the ‘outer’ class is still generated with some metadata and utilities.